 Jay Baer is an expert on using technology to improve marketing and the customer experience.
 He is the New York Times bestselling author of five books and host of the Social Pros Podcast, which was named the best marketing podcast.
 Baer’s energetic approach to keynote presentations helps him connect with audiences to give organizations a competitive advantage through marketing and customer experience.
 I personally heard Jay deliver a very powerful keynote speech and was really impressed with his storytelling prowess.
 Not only is Jay creative but he loves fashion and never disappoints with his suits.

-And then there’s me.
-I had to throw myself into this mix of course – because I love what I do and I would love to help you with your next event.
-I am a customer experience futurist.
-I am the author of the book More is More and the host of the Modern Customer Podcast, where I interview executives to share their customer experience success stories and best practices.
-I always bring a personal touch to my speeches whether I am talking about AI, how to be customer focused, or throwing in a story about my own personal life including my daughter, my dogs or my husband Jacob who is also on the road a lot as a speaker.
+And then there’s me!
+I love what I do and I would love to help you with your next event.
+I am a customer experience futurist who was called the top 40 global female keynote speakers of 2020 by Real Leaders Magazine.
+I am the author of two books including the new bestselling “The Customer Of The Future: 10 Guiding Principles For Winning Tomorrow’s Business,” which was chosen by Business Insider as one of the top 20 books c-level executives are reading right now to deal with COVID-19.
+I’m also the author of the book More is More.
+I am the host of the Modern Customer Podcast, where I interview executives to share their customer experience success stories and best practices and a podcast with my husband Jacob Morgan called The Be Your Own Boss Podcast.
+I always bring a personal touch to my speeches whether I am talking about AI, how to be customer focused, or throwing in a story about my own personal life including my kids, my dogs or my husband Jacob who is also on the road a lot as a speaker.
 I love my job and enjoy the chance to meet people all over the world.

 Tom Goodwin is a powerhouse on LinkedIn and was named the #1 Voice in Marketing on LinkedIn for 2017 and 2018.
 He always brings a different angle to everything he writes and says like in this awesome Adobe panel on AI I recently watched.
 He is the head of innovation at Zenith Media and helps major companies around the world leverage technology and customer experience to prepare for the future.
 He is also the author of Digital Darwinism, which helps businesses survive and thrive through times of disruption.
 He’s not afraid to call it like he sees it which I respect and enjoy.